 This may not look like bear country but it is so go prepared with bear spray.
 (There were bear warnings when I visited.)
 I also saw a huge moose in a farmer’s field about 10 km before the entrance to the campground.

 Where to stay overnight

 There’s a nice campground in the park for RV’s and tents as well as some walk-in tent sites in the forest.
 It’s first come – first served from mid-June until early September.
 The nearest town of any size with hotels is Stettler, a 40-minute drive away.

-Dry Island Buffalo Jump Provincial Park
+Visit Dry Island Buffalo Jump Provincial Park in the Canadian Badlands

 The park is particularly stunning in the fall.
 And birders will love it, as more than 150 species of birds have been sighted.